 Even in the 9th century Dubrovnik was already a fortified town, able to endure a fifteen month siege by the Saracens.
 The town stayed under Byzantine rule until the end of the 12th century.

 Dubrovnik is first mentioned in a written document in 1189. (charter of the Bosnian Ban Kulin), and the same name can be seen in the Chronicle of Priest Dukljanin in the 12th century.

-Dubrovnik's importance was realized by both Venice and Byzantium.
+Dubrovnik's importance was realised by both Venice and Byzantium.
 Venice considered Dubrovnik to be a strong competitor, especially on sea, while Byzantium managed to controlled maritime traffic from Dubrovnik port.
-Under the pressure of there two powers, Dubrovnik was able to show it's diplomatic skills by recognizing their authority in turns, Byzantine rule was recognized until the beginning of the 13th century and between 1205. and 1358. it was under the sovereignty of Venice.
+Under the pressure of there two powers, Dubrovnik was able to show it's diplomatic skills by recognising their authority in turns, Byzantine rule was recognised until the beginning of the 13th century and between 1205. and 1358. it was under the sovereignty of Venice.
 Venice tried to prevent the economic development of Dubrovnik, especially regarding maritime trade, while Byzantium did not limit the trade, crafts and maritime affairs of Dubrovnik.

 The aristocracy was the moving force behind the economic and cultural life in Dubrovnik.
 All governing positions were held by them, while other wealthy citizens were prevented from obtaining any influence regarding government.
 Instead, they formed brotherhoods, the Antunini being the most respected one.

 The brotherhood Lazarini were merchants, craftsmen, ship owners and other educated persons.
 The Jewish community, mainly consisting of bankers, physicians and merchants, also had a special position, living in their own quarter, the present day Žudioska Ulica (Jewish Street).